Every year on May 25th, the world comes together to celebrate Africa Day, a commemoration of the

 artist’s studio, to ancient rock art all the way to some of today’s best artistic voices — taking this

 journey is sure to get your creative juices flowing.
-READ ALSO:8 New Africa Countries included in Google Flood Alerts - Which Kenyan superhero are you?
+READ ALSO:8 New Africa Countries included in Google Flood Alerts

 Step back in time with 61 Kenyan heroes and discover how they fought for their communities’ land,